 A message from our President, Allan Ryan: The Board of Arthritis & Osteoporosis NSW are pleased to announce the appointment of Sandra Vincent as Chief Executive Officer.
 Sandra commenced in the role on 11 July 2016.
 Sandra has worked acrossread more..

 The webinar will be delivered by Professor David Sonnabend, a professor of Orthopaedic and Traumatic Surgery at the University of Sydney, with clinical interests relating to shoulder surgery and arthritis.
 Professor Sonnabend will be discussing the shoulder and the managementread more..

 We’re challenging everyone to walk 10,000 steps per day for seven days over Arthritis Awareness Week (29 May to 4 June 2016).
 Help us raise awareness for this often invisible disease!
 Read more

-According to Volunteering Australia – Volunteers are happier, healthier and sleep better than those who don’t volunteer Established in 1989, National Volunteer Week is the largest celebration of volunteers and volunteerism in Australia, and provides an opportunity to highlight theread more..
+Volunteers live happier, healthier lives and sleep better than people who don’t volunteer, according to Volunteering Australia.
+This week is National Volunteer Week and it’s the largest celebration of volunteers in the country.
+It also provides us an opportunity to say thank you to all theread more..